 photo of man washing hair

-Taking off the dead skin helps medications and ointments work better.
+There’s no cure for psoriasis.
+But you can remove these psoriasis plaques.
+When you remove dead skin, it helps medications and ointments work better.
 It can also help you feel better about how you look.
 But you need to do it safely to avoid pain, infection, and bleeding.

 Some used for psoriasis include:

-Salicylic acid: Also found in acne medicines, it’s one of the most common treatments for psoriasis.
+Salicylic acid.
+Also found in acne medicines, it’s one of the most common treatments for psoriasis.
 By softening a protein in your skin called keratin, salicylic acid helps psoriasis scales come off faster.
 Make sure to follow your doctor’s orders when you apply it.
 If too much is absorbed into your body, it can cause health problems.
-You shouldn’t apply it to large areas of skin or leave it on for long periods of time.
-And children shouldn’t use products that contain it at all.
+You shouldn’t apply it to large areas of skin or leave it on for long periods.
+And children shouldn’t use any products that contain it.

 It comes in a variety of forms, such as soaps, creams, and lotions.
 Coal tar can stain your clothing.
 It also makes your skin more sensitive to sunlight.
 Studies show it works best in people who are also taking steroids for their skin.